FusionAuth/fusionauth-site/site/_posts/2020-11-04-hotspot-authentication-with-fusionauth.md

 ## Conclusion

 In this tutorial we have seen many things.
 We have worked on Linux, with `iptables`, with FusionAuth, with Apache, with Python, and with networks.
-It was an interdisciplinary tutorial that should help you learn how to leverage FusionAuth for new use cases such as granting access to WiFi at a facility (such as a camp ground).
+It was an interdisciplinary tutorial that should help you learn how to leverage FusionAuth for new use cases such as granting access to WiFi at a facility (such as a campground).

 I hope you enjoyed it.
 If you have any comments or questions, please post them below.
 Happy coding!